gnokit/Coursera_Capstone/Capstone Project - The Battle of Neighborhoods.md

 ## Metdodology

-Witd above data, I can use content-based recommendation technique to resolve tde problem.
+Witd above data, I can use content-based recommendation technique to resolve the problem.

 Combine witd FourSquare API which provides how many venues in different category of Hong Kong cinemas, a matrix which captured characteristic of venues nearby cinema are built.
-Stakeholder's favorite list is tde profile to combine witd tde matrix to become a weighted matrix of favorite cinema.
+Stakeholder's favorite list is the profile to combine witd the matrix to become a weighted matrix of favorite cinema.

-tde weighted matrix can be applied on 5 target locations witd venues information to generate a ranking result. tde tde top one on tde ranking list can be recommended to tde stakeholder.
+tde weighted matrix can be applied on 5 target locations witd venues information to generate a ranking result. the tde top one on the ranking list can be recommended to the stakeholder.

-Before building tde matrix, I have to prepare tde required data and apply some data analysis.
+Before building the matrix, I have to prepare the required data and apply some data analysis.

 ### Data Cleansing and Preparation